IMPACT REPORT

 With the goal of building equity in student experiences throughout our three campuses, SSU is proud of the many new capital initiatives in our short- and long-term capital plans.

-SSU has set aside a budget of $6.2 million to refresh the student centres at the Davis and Trafalgar campuses.
-The refresh projects are scheduled to be completed by Winter 2024 and Fall 2024 for Davis and Trafalgar, respectively.
+The Trafalgar refresh project is currently in progress and scheduled to be completed by Winter 2025.
+This is part of the $6.2 million budget to refresh the student centres at the Davis and Trafalgar campuses.
 We are thrilled and eagerly anticipate unveiling these new spaces to welcome our students.

 The Sheridan Campus Master Plan has identified the Davis and Trafalgar Student Centres as "end of life" soon.
 The SSU has prepared a multi-year capital plan to ensure a long-term vision.
-This plan aims to construct one new student centre within the next 7-10 years and another within 12-15 years.
+This plan aims to construct one new student centre within the next few years and another one thereafter.

 We continue to enhance our operational and reserve capacities to support three large campuses and a long-term capital plan.
 Thanks to our healthy financial position, as presented on the audited financial statements, we are confident that we have the fiscal capacity to take on these substantial challenges.